-- 20.2.1 The workforce plans incorporated within the annual budget will form the funded establishment. - 20.2.2 The funded establishment of any department may not be increased without the approval of the Chief Executive.
+- 20.2.1 The workforce plans incorporated within the annual budget will form the funded establishment. - 20.2.2 The funded establishment of any department may not be increased without the approval of the Chief Executive or Executive Director of Finance and Resources.
 Any increases in cost or funding must be linked to the financial plan.

-20.3 Staff appointments
+20.3 Staff appointments and remuneration